JetStreamSinner/image_scaling_service/Readme.md

 # Service description

+Service for testing of functionality, base proxy service.
+Input data of this sevice is an image in base64 coding and target width and height for scaling, output also is image in base64 coding.

 # Include service minimal interface

 Description of interface which service should implement for interaction with proxy service